JasonGilmore/recipe-blog-SSG/README.md

 This generator includes an optional visit counter to track post views and unique site visitors.

 -   Visit counting is enabled by default but can be customised via the `enableVisitCounter` property in the configuration.
 -   Visit counting stores simple numeric data, persisted in `data/visitCounts.json`.
-Content views are counted per post, and unique site visitors per day.
+Content views are counted per post (noting that Cache-Control is set to 1 day for posts), and unique site visitors per day.
 Unique visitor counts are rotated so only the last 30 days of visits are kept.
--   For counting unique visitors, ip addresses are stored and reset each day.
+-   For counting unique visitors, hashed ip address and user agent are stored and reset each day.
 If you require stricter privacy, disable this feature.
 -   Example:

 ```json